 \section{Homeomorphisms and diffeomorphisms of the circle}

-The case of the circle introduces already some of the ideas that will be used repeatedly in this article, but it evades technical considerations such as moduli of vanishing or difficult stabilizers.
-In fact, even the generic relation below is not strictly needed in this case, although it does simplify the set of stabilizers and the quotient.
+The case of the circle introduces already some of the ideas that will be used repeatedly in this article, but it evades technical considerations such as moduli of vanishing or difficult stabilisers.
+In fact, even the generic relation below is not strictly needed in this case, although it does simplify the set of stabilisers and the quotient.

 We begin with a general definition: a \textbf{fat point} in an oriented $n$-manifold $M$ refers to a germ at~$0$ of an orientation-preserving embedding $B^n \to M$, where $B^n\se \bR^n$ is the open unit disc.
 The image of~$0$ in $M$ is the \textbf{core} of the fat point.